ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 ## MaxInf
-This makes sure that each vertex has only a specific amount of influences.
+This makes sure that each vertex has not more than a specific amount of influences.
 Very important when you are rigging for Game Engines.
 Only works on full meshes (no vertex selection)
+!!! info "Video"
+    Check [here](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=25m29s) to see it in action.

 ## Normalize